Undergraduate Internship Program

 There are three assignments for this part of the internship: The Organizational Analysis, Policy Analysis, and Personal Development paper.
 These assignments will be based on information and experience gathered at your internship.

-Even though HDFS 490 helps you with the details of making arrangements for your internship, it is important to be thinking about the internship prior to HDFS 490.
+Even though HDFS 490 helps you with the details of making arrangements for your internship, it is important to be thinking about the internship prior to HDFS 490 (see the Career Planning webpages).
 If possible, try to volunteer at an agency before your internship or try to get a summer job in a related field.
 Then you will be ready to ask yourself the following questions:

 - What kinds of people or families do I want to help?